royashcenazi/fhir-indexer/README.md

 - **Authentication Support**: The library supports various authentication mechanisms for accessing secure FHIR endpoints, ensuring data privacy and security.

-- **Error Handling**: Comprehensive error handling is implemented to provide meaningful feedback in case of issues during indexing.

 - **Resource Filtering and Transformation**: Users can define custom filters and transformations to tailor the indexing process according to their specific requirements.

 ## Installation